Theresah-Essuman/Indian-Start-up-Investment-Analysis/README.md

 ![alt text](<screenshot/Val Character.png>)

-- Values ['Series C', 'Seed', 'Pre-series A'] indicates wrong enteries, they were pushed to their respective column 'stage column'
+- Values ['Series C', 'Seed', 'Pre-series A'] indicates wrong entries, they were pushed to their respective column 'stage column'
 - All dollar symbols were dropped
-- The dahes '-' were dropped and replaced with nan
+- The dashes '-' were dropped and replaced with nan
-- All values with rupee symbols where converted to dollors by multiplying the respective values by the average exchange rate
+- All values with rupee symbols where converted to dollars by multiplying the respective values by the average exchange rate

 ![alt text](screenshot/Conversion.png)